hieundt/my-english-pal/README.md

-# my-english-pal-web
+# my-english-pal
-A small english learing website using Flutter and Firebase.
+A small english learing case study project using Flutter and Firebase.